castellan9168/to-do-app/README.md

 A simple to-do-app with MEAN stack

 - [ ] build details page of a task
-- [ ] filter the list by project via project type select dropdown
 - [ ] add edit functionality for the task
 - [ ] finish configuring gulp-remove-code
 - [ ] add feature to have more than one tag and reminder for the task